UC, Lync 2013, Make, Receive, and Manage a Lync 2013 Audio Call on Windows

 You can use Lync to call your contacts, or dial a number just like a regular phone.
 Then you can mute, unmute, transfer the call or use the in-call dial pad to interact with automated audio systems.

 All you need is your computer speakers and microphone, or a headset connected to your computer.
-Take a look at these devices that work great with Lync, and don’t forget to set up your audio device before making a call.
+Take a look at these that work great with Lync, and don’t forget to set up your audio device before making a call.

 Make a phone call